junxit/us-congress-bills-110/metadata.md

 - 2008-04-03 — Introduced in House
 - 2008-04-03 — Introduced in House
 - 2008-04-03 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-04-10 — Referred to the Subcommittee on Government Management, Organization, and Procurement.
+- 2008-04-16 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-04-16 — Subcommittee on Government Management, Organization, and Procurement Discharged.
+- 2008-04-22 — Placed on the Union Calendar, Calendar No. 372.
+- 2008-04-22 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-599.
+- 2008-04-22 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-599.